BashGui/easybashgui/docs/install.md

 clean_temp
 ```

 Later just lauch it!
-Just remmembered that this example assumes you have
+Just remember that this example assumes you have
 installed system-wide the EBG programs.

 And... enjoy !! :-)